 Race finishes (approx.)

-Check out the highlights from the race earlier this year:
+Check out the highlights from last year's race:

 The Extra Mile

 The Extra Mile helps participants of the Bloomberg Square Mile Relay contribute to their city in a bigger, better way.
 We are delighted to be working with Coaches Across Continents as The Extra Mile Partner in 2019.

 Coaches Across Continents provide year-round Process Consultancy to governments, foundations, corporations, and community-based organisations on creating Education Outside the Classroom Legacies based on the UN SDGs.
 Since 2008 they have won 26 global awards, including Beyond Sport Global Impact of the Year, and provided over $19 million of services to partners.
 They Design, Develop, and Implement pathways for social change utilizing their 28 year-round strategic resources with partners in 56 countries which impact over 16 million youth.
 In Sydney they work with community partner Football United to provide opportunities in sports and education to at-risk refugees and displaced people.
 With Extra Mile support we integrate police officers into programming to facilitate stronger and more effective communication between youth and police.